-Also, when I think back to the success I had with my teaching business in attracting new clients, these came by way of contact from within Facebook by way of messages or email.
+When I think back to my success with my teaching business in attracting new clients, these came by way of contact from within Facebook or from a Facebook Page.

-So in fact, I wasn’t making a click to buy sale, only a contact, with whom I could then directly negotiate.
+So it wasn’t about getting clicks to make a sale.
+It was a point of contact with whom I could then directly negotiate.

-So, unless anyone can convince me otherwise, I have to draw the conclusion that Facebook ads have very limited value in gaining book sales.
+So, unless anyone can convince me otherwise, I have to conclude that Facebook Ads, in any ad format or custom audiences, have minimal value in gaining book sales.

-The only positive I can draw from this exercise is that the 56 people who clicked onto my Amazon book pages will be getting reminder emails about my ebooks from Amazon in a week or two.
+The only positive I can draw from this exercise is that the 56 people who clicked on my Amazon book pages will get reminder emails about my ebooks from Amazon in a week or two.

-Meanwhile, I will immediately go back to re-setting my promotional tools that I know do work.
+Meanwhile, I will immediately go back to re-setting all my book promotion tools that I know do work.